CardinalSys/CardinalSys/README.md

 Also I have knows of programming on Ren'py, C++ and Python.
 (Yes ...
 I know that the programming language used in Ren'py is python, but it is not the same thing xd)

+The most important repository is private (R6 tracker)

 P.d: I speak: english, spanish and italian.